 Affidavit – A written statement sworn to be true in front of a third party, usually a solicitor.

 Agent – Someone who acts on behalf of someone else.
-For example, a conveyancer who acts on behalf of a couple buying a house or an accountant dealing with HMRC on the taxpayer’s behalf, with signed authority.
+For example, a conveyancer who acts on behalf of a couple buying a house or an accountant dealing with HMRC on a taxpayer’s behalf, with signed authority.